Alexander J. Bragg

 Alexander J. Bragg was born in Warrenton, North Carolina on June 14, 1815, and was buried in Camden, Alabama on December 11, 1877.
-He married Nancy Arrington in 1839 in Sumter County, Alabama and he was married a second time in 1848 with Martha Nunnellee.
-He was brother the Confederate general Braxton Bragg, a brother of Mobile, Alabama Congressional politician, John Bragg (politician), and a brother Thomas Bragg, a governor of North Carolina for 1855 to 1859 and United States Senator for 1859 to 1861.
-With the first wife he had a son.
-With the second wife had seven children.
+He married Nancy Arrington in 1839 in Sumter County, Alabama and he married a second time in 1848 to Martha Nunnellee.
+His brothers were Confederate general Braxton Bragg, Mobile, Alabama Congressional politician, John Bragg (politician), and Thomas Bragg, governor of North Carolina (1855 - 1859) and United States Senator (1859 - 1861).
+He had one child with Nancy Arrington and seven more with Martha Nunnellee.

-He was architect.
+He was an architect.
 His works included the Camden, Alabama courthouse (Wilcox County Courthouse Historic District), William King Beck House in Wilcox County, Alabama, and Bragg-Mitchell Mansion in Mobile, Alabama.